 It’s possible a bit of food foraging will slip in there.
 Nature decides.

-The (first?) outing will take place on saturday August 4, in the general Epping Forest area (exact location TBD) and is limited to 12 people.
-I will send an email closer to the date with full details, including what to bring.
-Do, however, be prepared for a day out that will involve a picnic lunch and may include such things as mud, nettles, and having to go behind a tree.
+The (first?) outing will take place on saturday August 4, in Epping Forest.
+We will meet at 12 noon just outside Theydon Bois station and go from there.
+(More details on what to bring etc in the signup email).
+Be prepared for a day out that will involve a picnic lunch and may include such things as mud, nettles, and having to go behind a tree.

 Still excited?
 Great, so am I!
 Sign up below (the cost is a modest £15) and/or email me if you have any questions: